-The key-element in Multi-Perspective Hand Reading involves the requirement to combine hand signs in multiple levels of the hand in order to arrive at a valid & reliable assessment for major diagnostic themes in the science of psychology, psychiatry & health!
+Multi-Perspective Hand Reading represents a new concept in the field of hand reading.
+The key-element in Multi-Perspective Hand Reading involves the requirement to combine hand signs in different (multiple) levels of the hand.
+This requirement is necessary in order to arrive at a valid & reliable assessment for any of the major diagnostic themes in the fields of psychology, psychiatry & health!

 "Any hand sign only bares significance for a specific theme when it's presence is combined with the presence of other hand signs that also bare significance for that same theme."

-Multi-Perspective Hand Reading defined:
+Multi-Perspective Hand Reading:

-5 hand perspectives & 9 minor levels!
+5 perspectives + 9 levels

 "Structure is the intimate expression of function"